Editing III: Using external tools

 export the column(s) you’re editing.

-In general, I recommend that you copy the .csv
+In general, I recommend that you copy the .csv file

 before editing it, and edit from the copy.
 This is because you don’t